-WinLC RTX is a programmable "soft logic" controller - a software version of an S7 controller - that runs on a standard computer (PC), using the Windows 2000 Professional MultiLanguage or Windows XP Professional operating system.
+WinLC RTX is a programmable "soft logic" controller - a software version of an S7 controller - that runs on a standard computer (PC).

 WinLC RTX supports multiple networks and connects to the distributed I/O, such as ET 200M, by means of CP cards (CP 5613 V3 or CP 5613 V6 or later) that you install in your computer.